 VCAT also has a list available of current objector applications for review.

-Current appeal documents and amended plans
+Updates to documents and plans

 In certain circumstances VCAT directs responsible authorities like us to publish plans and materials relating to a hearing.
 We publish this information here as soon as practical.